 Product-Type Certification for Exports

-This is a certificate issued for export products that conform with the standards of SON.
+This is a certificate issued for export products that conform to the standards of SON.
 If approved, the Certificate of Conformance is assigned to the product.

 Another procedure is used by the SON in registering products imported into Nigeria.
 This procedure is called SONCAP and will be discussed in details in another post.